 Where to even begin?
 I mean, first of all, we killed a guy.
 My general rule of thumb is this: if I have to witness someone’s death, you’re not getting above three stars (exception: my four-star review of Lee’s Ten Pin Lanes).

 You can’t expect luxury on public transit, but the seats were very uncomfortable, and we were packed in so tight that I had a guy basically sitting in my lap.
-Also, the brakes failed, and we began barreling uncontrollably down the tracks toward several innocent people that had been inexplicably tied to the tracks.
+Also, the brakes failed, and we began barreling uncontrollably down the tracks toward several innocent people who had been inexplicably tied to the tracks.
 Maybe the uncontrolled barreling made the seat seem more uncomfortable than it really was, I can’t say for sure.

 It’s not just that we ran over the guy (it happens, I get it).
 But on the return trip, and every subsequent trip I’ve taken on that trolley, there is always a slightly different combination of people tied to the tracks.
 Sometimes it’s a relative of the person trackside who is manning the lever.
 Sometimes it’s a scientist, or an older person, or a kid.